 What are dark circles?

-5 causes of dark circles
+What causes dark circles under your eyes?

 Lack of sleep

 Have you noticed your dark circles worsen when you haven't slept?
 This is because insufficient sleep can cause vasodilation or widening of the blood vessels, leading to increased blood flow in the area.
 This results in a darker, more prominent undereye appearance.

 For people with deeper skin tones, discolouration could be due to hyperpigmentation in the under-eye and eyelid area due to extra melanin production.
 You can tell which kind you have by pinching the under-eye skin and lifting it back and forth.
 If the bluish tint disappears, you can blame thinner skin and a lack of fat in the area.
 However, if the tint doesn't budge, it is likely pigmentation.

 One of the most natural causes of dark circles is ageing.
 The skin around the eye starts to thin as you age.
 A thinner skin makes the blood vessels under the skin more prominent, resulting in dark circles.

 Straining your eyes

 If you're still logging 11 hours of screen time each day, it may be time to reassess your habits.
 Bragging about this amount of screen time is not wise, as prolonged exposure to digital screens can cause several health issues, like developing dark circles.
 Longtime exposure to the screen can cause the blood vessels around your eyes to enlarge, contributing to the formation of dark circles.